 Regardless of the training that you are undertaking, its fair to say that no one wants to sit in front of a trainer reading from power point, however, with training often delivered from a ‘standard’ classroom with limited ‘break out’ rooms/spaces, unfortunately, this is often what is delivered.

-The facility is equipped with audio and visual recording abilities which can be viewed live in a control room by a trainer or other participants and facilitates visual self-analysis and/or critical examination after a set task has been undertaken.
-This media can also be provided to take away after the session for further review or evidence of competence.
+All of this media can be not only be recorded for review at a later stage, however, it can also be wirelessly transmitted to an onsite control room to allow the trainer or other participants the ability to view in real time what is happening and what the individual/s wearing the glasses are looking at.
+This addition to training facilitates visual self-analysis and/or critical examination after a set task has been undertaken and media can also be provided to take away after the session for further review or evidence of competence

 TJ has a wealth of knowledge and experience within the outdoor pursuits sector and the outdoors in general through working for the largest outdoor educational provider in Europe as the Chief Instructor for their flag ship centre, working for the British Canoe Union as a Local Coaching Organiser as well as the Institute of Outdoor Learning as an internal verifier; helping to develop outdoor practitioners.
 In addition to his outdoor experience, TJ has held several senior management roles both within the outdoor industry as well as in his spare time where he volunteers for the Marine Society and Sea Cadets where he leads the South West Area paddlesports management team; responsible for helping roughly 4000 volunteers and cadets become active within paddle sports.